Fast-weight Product Key Memory: Ablation Study

-As shown in Figures~\ref{fig:eval_gate_ablation}, \ref{fig:eval_ppl_ablation}, and \ref{fig:eval_niah_ablation}, removing lookahead values yields the most significant harm to model performance.
-Many techniques bring slight PPL improvement, but lead to less healthy memory utility and subsequently worse NIAH accuracies to different extents.
+As shown in Figures~\ref{fig:eval_ppl_ablation}, \ref{fig:eval_gate_ablation}, \ref{fig:eval_niah_ablation}, \ref{fig:eval_longbench_ablation}, and \ref{fig:eval_pile_domain_ablation}, we conduct the same evaluation experiments from Section~\ref{sec:experiments} to ablated models. a) Notably, removing lookahead values yields the most significant harm to model performance.
+Many techniques bring slight PPL improvement, but lead to less healthy memory utility and subsequently worse NIAH accuracies to different extents. b) Addressing loss and weighting MSE loss with gating values are important for NIAH retrieval accuracy. c) A larger effective top-$k$ slightly improves performance in some tasks, but the default setting of $1$ head $\times$ $8$ slots strikes a sweet spot between task performance and compute efficiency (See computation cost of ablated models in Table~\ref{tab:model_comparison_ablation}).